 New Updates on Applying for PGP 2023: Starting on October 10, IRCC will initiate the process of extending invitations to apply to 24,200 prospective sponsors who have expressed interest, with the goal of ultimately receiving up to 15,000 complete applications.
 Learn more here.

-Canada believes in immigrants and their families to be together in Canada which is why they pride themselves on family reunification.
+Canada believes in immigrants and their families to be together in Canada which is why they pride themselves on family sponsorship.
 Currently, there are two programs that allow Canadian citizens and permanent residents to sponsor their grandparents to live in Canada:

 Am I Eligible to Sponsor a Grandparent?

 Before you apply, find out how much money you need to sponsor your parents and grandparents.
 You’ll have to prove you have this income in your application.

 You can sponsor your own parents and grandparents if: